nCine/nCine-site/cmake-options.md

   When this option is enabled all Linux and Android libraries and executables will be stripped with the `strip` command.

+- `NCINE_WITH_THREADS`

+  This option enables the support for the system agnostic threads API.
+  On Emscripten the Pthreads support is disabled by default as it is in a prototyping stage.

+- `NCINE_WITH_GLEW`

+  This option enables the integration with the GLEW library and cannot be turned off on Windows.

+- `NCINE_WITH_PNG`

+  This option enables the integration with the zlib and libpng libraries to allow PNG images loading.

+- `NCINE_WITH_WEBP`

+  This option enables the integration with the libwebp library to allow WebP images loading.

+- `NCINE_WITH_AUDIO`

+  This option enables the audio and the integration with the OpenAL library.

+- `NCINE_WITH_VORBIS`

+  This option enables the integration with the libogg and libvorbis libraries to allow Ogg Vorbis sound loading.
+  It is automatically disabled when `NCINE_WITH_AUDIO` is not enabled.

+- `NCINE_WITH_LUA`

+  This option enables the scripting API and the integration with the Lua library.

 - `NCINE_WITH_IMGUI`

   When this option is enabled the engine will feature an integration with the [Dear ImGui](https://github.com/ocornut/imgui) user interface toolkit.